 - Longitudinal Teaching Rotation (July-June)**

-- Pharmacy Practice Management (July-June)
+- Contemporary Pediatric Pharmacy Practice and Management (July-June)

 **All PGY2 residents are expected to complete the Advanced Teaching Skills for Residents teaching certificate program.